codepath/site-week2-lab1-fast-food-feud-exemplar/README.md

 ## Goals

-By the end of this lab, site interns should understand...
+By the end of this lab, SITE interns should understand...

 - How React's component-based design is centered around writing functions that return `JSX`.
 - The way that React enforces a one-way flow of data from parent to child - known as passing `props`.
 - Iteration in `JSX` and how it's used to render lists of items.
 - Strategies used to customize component styles using its `props`.
-- Default `props` and how they can be overriden.
+- Default `props` and how they can be overridden.
 - The `useState` hook in React and how it's used to manage data that changes - simply called `state`.
 - What event handlers like `onClick` are used for and how they can trigger state changes.
 - Conditionally rendering JSX based on `props` or `state` values.

 ## Intro

-A local startup has asked Site interns to help them construct their new product - `Fast Food Feud`!
+A local startup has asked SITE interns to help them construct their new product - `Fast Food Feud`!
 They love the name and even have a tagline they workshopped: `Folks' Favorite Friendly Fuel Finder For Food Facts`.
 The one thing they don't have is a working application.

 Here's what they have to say about their vision for the mini-app:

 > Finding healthy food is hard.
 Sometimes we just settle for what's available.
 That doesn't mean we shouldn't know what's going into our bodies! **Fast Food Feud** is here to arm the public with all the nutritional facts needed to make informed decisions about fast food consumption.

-They've sourced their nutrition data, bootstrapped a React application, and even hired a designer to creat some styles.
-However, they quickly realized that they didn't know enough React to make this happen, so they've called on Site to fill in the gaps.
+They've sourced their nutrition data, bootstrapped a React application, and even hired a designer to create some styles.
+However, they quickly realized that they didn't know enough React to make this happen, so they've called on SITE to fill in the gaps.

 ## Application Features